Everything to know about Kanye West’s rumoured new girlfriend Julia Fox

 Actor and filmmaker Julia Fox is currently making headlines after seemingly establishing a relationship with Kanye West, leaving many fans wondering about the rapper’s rumoured new partner.

-Reports of a relationship between Fox, 31, and West, 44, first circulated in late December when TMZ shared photos of the two together at a restaurant in Miami, Florida.
+Reports of a relationship between Fox, 31, and West, 44, first circulated earlier this month when TMZ shared photos of the two together at a restaurant in Miami, Florida.
 At the time, the publication said sources with knowledge of the relationship claimed that “it’s nothing serious” and that West is “embracing single life”.

 The rumoured couple appeared to confirm reports of a relationship this week, after they were photographed together in New York City on 4 January, when they were spotted leaving a performance of Tony Award-nominated show, Slave Play, at the August Wilson Theatre.
 The couple and their friends not only had the chance to talk to the cast after the show, but they also all went to dinner together in Greenwich Village, People reported.